-One of the biggest mistakes made in modern horror is the belief that gore trumps atmosphere.
-I cannot begin to tell you how many horror movies I sit through where directors mistakenly believe a bloody body count will gain them a coveted four or five-star review.
-Writer/director Devereux Milburn clearly understands this; his movie layered with tension, artistry and stunning sound design from the opening scenes.
-And while the story may not explore anything particularly new within the broader genre, its delivery is nothing short of breathtaking and terrifying.
+One of the biggest mistakes made in modern horror is the belief that gore trumps the atmosphere.
+I cannot begin to tell you how many horror movies I sit through where directors mistakenly believe a vast body count will gain them a coveted four or five-star review.
+Writer/director Devereux Milburn clearly understands this and offers us a horror movie bathed in tension, artistry and stunning sound design with Honeydew.
+Here his story may not explore anything particularly new within the genre, but the delivery is nothing short of breathtaking and terrifying.

-Botanist in training Rylie (Malin Barr) and her struggling actor boyfriend Sam (Sawyer Spielberg) sit in a hot car, their minds engulfed by a series of individual objectives as they drive.
-Their destination is a small farming community nestled in rural New England.
-One devastated by a mass corn contamination many years prior; the livestock laid to waste in one fell swoop.
-The reason for their trip, Rylie’s thesis, with Sam merely along for the ride.
-However, all is not sweetness and light between our city slickers, both wrapped in their individual desires and careers rather than their floundering relationship.
+Botanist in training Rylie (Malin Barr) and her struggling actor boyfriend Sam (Sawyer Spielberg) sit in a hot car, their minds engulfed by a series of individual objectives as they drive into rural America.
+Their destination is a small farming community nestled in rural New England devastated by a mass corn contamination many years earlier.
+The reason for their trip is Rylie’s thesis, with Sam merely along for the ride.
+However, our city slicker’s relationship is on the rocks, as they both attempt to follow their desires and careers while interpersonal honesty fails.

-The mood of the couple is not improved when their temporary campsite is deemed problematic by a landowner.
-The couple packing up their belongings in the middle of the night only to find their car no longer wishes to start.
-And as they explore the local area looking for a phone, they stumble across the secluded home of the elderly Karen, (Barbara Kingsley).
-Here, they find themselves invited in for a meal as they await support.
+The mood is not improved when their temporary campsite is deemed problematic by a landowner, with the couple packing up their belongings in the middle of the night only to find their car no longer wishes to start.
+As they explore the local area looking for a phone, they stumble across the secluded home of the elderly Karen (Barbara Kingsley), where they seek help.
+Here they are welcomed with open arms as Karen invites them in for a meal as they wait for support.
 However, Karen’s love of cooking hides a far more deadly and vile secret.

-Taking clear inspiration from The Texas Chainsaw Massacre and The Hills Have Eyes, it would have been easy for Honeydew to fall into tried and tested horror cliches.
-It is, therefore, all the more impressive that the resulting film feels fresh, unique and different.
-Much of this is achieved through outstanding sound design, cinematography and performances; Honeydew’s slow pace cranking up the tension with each scene.
+Taking clear inspiration from The Texas Chainsaw Massacre and The Hills Have Eyes, it would have been easy for Honeydew to fall into a series of tried and tested horror cliches.
+But here the resulting film feels fresh, unique and different due to outstanding sound design, cinematography and performances as the tension is cranked up with each scene.
 Unlike many horrors, Milburn has no desire to bathe his story in blood and gore.
-Instead, he embraces the power of shadows, unseen torment, vulnerability and sound—his directorial style embracing the intensity of Tobe Hooper and Dario Argento.
-But, when this style meets the unique and terrifying score of John Mehrmann, Honeydew truly finds an engaging and menacing voice.
+Instead, he embraces the power of shadows, unseen torment and vulnerability in embracing the style of Tobe Hooper and Dario Argento.
+But, when this meets the unique and terrifying score of John Mehrmann, Honeydew truly finds an engaging and menacing voice.